Making sure we know how to regularly back up our Android phones or tablets in case the worst happens is an essential skill to have.

 Android can also back up a lot of critical app data — a feature that's gotten better over time — but it's not quite as thorough as what you'll see on iOS.
 In many cases this means when you need to restore Android from a backup, your apps and the data they contain, will be restored as well.

-Enabling backups on your Android phone
+Enabling backups on your Android phone or tablet

 The first simple step is to enable Android's built-in backup feature, if you haven't already.
 To check, head into Settings > Backup and reset and make sure both 'Back up my data' as well as 'Automatic restore' are checked.